fetchai/ledger/docs/cplusplus-style-guide.md

 };
 ```

-C++14 allows for inline initialisation of member variables which should be preferred at all times as uninitialised memory can have secondary effects making it almost impossible to debug a problem.
+Inline initialisation of member variables is preferred at all times, as uninitialised memory can have secondary effects, making it almost impossible to debug a problem.

 When it is not possible to use inline initialisation, member variables should be initialised using the constructor initialisation list where they must be listed in the order they appear.

 Last resort is initialisation inside the constructors body.
 In most cases, a combination of the above will be used.
 For example: